 - Taste and adjust as needed.
 Sometimes I add more ice for a thicker smoothie or more milk to thin it out if needed.
 Add more dates for a sweeter smoothie or more cinnamon to boost the flavor.

 - Pour into 2 large glasses or 3 smaller glasses.
 Serve immediately.
-Garnish with chopped apple, Homemade Coconut Whipped Cream and Quick and Easy Homemade Cinnamon-Vanilla Granola (vegan, gluten-free and refined-sugar free)
+Garnish with Sautéed Apples, Vegan Caramel Sauce, Homemade Coconut Whipped Cream and Quick and Easy Homemade Cinnamon-Vanilla Granola (vegan, gluten-free and refined-sugar free)